jookies/jasmin/misc/doc/sources/faq/developers.rst

 Thanks to Pedro_'s contribution::

-  Here is the PySQLPool mod to @zoufou ´s gist https://gist.github.com/pguillem/5750e8db352f001138f2
+  Here is the PySQLPool mod to @farirat ´s gist https://gist.github.com/pguillem/5750e8db352f001138f2

   Here is the code to launch the consumer as a system Daemon in Debian/Ubuntu